fk2019/fk2019/README.md

 - 👋 Hi, I’m @fk2019
 - 👀 I’m interested in Javascript, Typescript, C, Python, MobileWeb, and Cloud
 - 🌱 I’m currently learning SE at ALX
-- 💞️ I’m looking to collaborate, learn and take up new challanges
+- 💞️ I’m looking to collaborate, learn and take up new challenges
 - 📫 How to reach me: https://github.com/fk2019 |

 <!---